 A hard part – also known as a razor part – involves shaving a clean line on the hair parting using a trimmer or shaver.
 It adds an extra dynamic element to any style, like a fade or undercut.
 If you want to give your toddler boy’s short hairstyle some attitude, try the hard part.
 It looks great when combined with a deep side part.

 15. Layered Medium Length Hair

 Medium length hair is very versatile.
-You can style your son’s locks slicked back, parted or even braided.
-A straightforward option is layered medium length hair.
-Having layers put in is a great way to cut down on styling time as the barber will create texture and movement with the cut.
+You can style your son’s locks slicked back, parted, or even braided.
+A straightforward option is a layered haircut.
+Having layers put in is a great way to cut down on styling time, as the barber will create texture and movement with the cut.
 Layers work well on all hair types, including both straight and curly.

 SUBSCRIBE TO OUR NEWSLETTER

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.